tiagorangel2011/tiagorangel2011/README.md

 ### Hi there 👋

-* 🔭 I’m currently working on Tryp
-* 👯 I’m working on Tryp and on zomeet
+* 🔭 I’m currently working on Tryp and on zomeet
 * 🤔 I’m looking for help with JavaScript
 * 💬 Ask me about HTML, CSS and some JavaScript
 * 📫 How to reach me: tiagorangel2011@gmail.com (NO SPAM, PLEASE!)